Derposoft/discord-chess-bot/README.md

 4. install stockfish on your local machine. for debian-based linux machines, this looks something like running "sudo apt-get install stockfish".
 5. run 'bot/bot.py'
 6. run 'api/api.py'

+!IMPORTANT the bot assumes that a (executable) binary pointing to stockfish is located at "/usr/games/stockfish". running the command in step 4 should automatically do this; but if it doesn't, you can either:
+- add an executable symlink from /usr/games/stockfish to your binary of stockfish
+- change the string on line 4 of api/utils.py to point to your binary of stockfish instead of the default location

 the bot is now ready to use pog